vidhi-solanki/vidhisolanki-demo/README.md

 # vidhisolanki-demo
-This is my first git Repository
+This is My first git Repository
+Author- vidhi solanki